-We are absolutely delighted that Bob’s idol, Bob Dylan has agreed to be Honorary Patron of the Fund:
+We are absolutely delighted that Bob’s idol, Bob Dylan accepted our invitation to be Honorary Patron of the Fund:

 “Bob Willis was a great sportsman who left too soon.
 I’m happy to help keep his flame and cause alive.”